megrez-general/rnMobTemplate/README.md

-# Welcome to your new ignited app!
+# Welcome to your Megrez mobile template repository for React Native supported by Expo!

 [![CircleCI](https://circleci.com/gh/infinitered/ignite.svg?style=svg)](https://circleci.com/gh/infinitered/ignite)

-## The latest and greatest boilerplate for Infinite Red opinions

-This is the boilerplate that [Infinite Red](https://infinite.red) uses as a way to test bleeding-edge changes to our React Native stack.
+## This is a boilerplate to get you started client projects which empathises on mobile application using React Native.

+The template provides a guide on the file structure, linting rules, formating, expo functions and libraries used in a typical React Native application.
+If there are additional native functions such as (Bluetooth, etc), do expand on the boilerplate once you clone this template repository.
+If there are any specific libraries you would like to swap out, approach your tech lead ro discuss before doing so and only once the template is cloned in your repository.

-Currently includes:
+Libraries in this template Currently includes:

 - React Native
 - React Navigation
 - MobX State Tree
 - TypeScript
+- Redux Toolkit
-- And more!
+- Jest

 ## Quick Start

 The Ignite boilerplate project's structure will look similar to this:

 ```
-ignite-project
+project-structure
 ├── app
 │   ├── components
 │   ├── config